One 2 One Counselling

 Do we have a contract?

-We do agree a contract at the start of our work, this is purely to ensure we have a shared understanding of the intention of the sessions and your intended outcome.
+We do have a working agreement, this is purely to ensure we have a shared understanding of the intention of the sessions and your intended outcome.
 It also sets out how we will deal with cancellations, confidentiality and safeguarding responsibilities.
 We talk through all of this at the first session.
 You are under no obligation to continue counselling and you can choose to stop at any time.
 We can review and end our work at any session.

 How many sessions would I need?